Last updated on December 26, 2022

 If you compare these two cuts in terms of brilliance and sparkle, the radiant cut will exhibit more brilliance than the emerald cut.

 Colour and Clarity

 Diamond sparkle directly affects colour.
 If you compare two diamonds with visible yellowish tints, the more sparkly diamond will look less coloured as the higher level of brilliance makes the tints less noticeable.
 Since radiant cut diamonds belong to the brilliant cut group, they exhibit more brilliance and sparkle, having an advantage over emerald cut stones, which tend to show visible colouration.

 Emerald and radiant cut diamonds differ significantly in how visible their flaws are.
 Since radiant cut diamonds exhibit a higher level of brilliance and sparkle, the flaws in them will not be that easily visible.
-If you compare two diamonds of the same clarity grade, the radiant will less likely have any noticeable imperfections.
+If you compare two diamonds of the same clarity grade, the radiant will less likely to have any noticeable imperfections.

 In contrast, flaws in the emerald cut diamond are more likely to be visible due to its relatively lower brilliance and wide facet pattern, meaning you will have to pay special attention to clarity when considering an emerald cut diamond.